raphaffou/tp-link-MR6400-SMS-handler/README.md

 # tp-link-MR6400-SMS-handler
-A simple selenium script in python to get/send SMS.
+A simple selenium script in python to get/send SMS through the web interface of the internet box.
 Absolutely not stable

+A config.py file must be set containing :
+* A password variable with your box password
+* Mayber other things I don't know

+Web sessions are not handeled yet, and it may crash.

+/!\ THIS SHOULDN'T BE USED SERIOUSLY AT ALL /!\